microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 4.3.md

 https://github.com/microsoft/TypeScript-DOM-lib-generator/issues/991

-### `useDefineForClassFields` now defaults to true on `es2020` and above
+### `useDefineForClassFields` now defaults to true on `esnext` and eventually on `es2022`

-In ES2020 the class fields feature was added into JavaScript with behavior which differed from how TypeScript had implemented it.
+In 2021 the class fields feature was added into the JavaScript specification with behavior which differed from how TypeScript had implemented it.
 In preparation for this, in TypeScript 3.7, a flag was added ([`useDefineForClassFields`](https://www.typescriptlang.org/tsconfig#useDefineForClassFields)) to migrate to emitted JavaScript to match the JavaScript standard behavior.

-Now that the feature is in JavaScript, we are switching to the JavaScript behavior for any projects targeting `es2020` and above.
+Now that the feature is in JavaScript we are changing the default to `true` for ES2022 and above, including ESNext.

 ### Errors on Always-Truthy Promise Checks